henrik108/RazorPagesMovie/README.md

 # RazorPagesMovie
-Learn Razor pages
+I'm trying to Learn Razor pages and Github at the same time
-Testar lite